microsoft/bedrock/docs/services.md

 ### Creating the Lifecycle Pipeline

-We next want to create the lifecycle pipeline for our `project` which automatically manages adding services (and in advanced scenarios, rings) to our high level deployment definition.
+Next, we want to create the lifecycle pipeline for our `project` which automatically manages adding services (and in advanced scenarios, [rings](https://github.com/microsoft/bedrock/blob/caa5942fecffa3adf9c0de245fe1e0512297d70e/docs/rings.md)) to our high level deployment definition.

 The first step to do that is to create a common variable group in Azure Devops that contains a set of secrets that we will use in our pipeline: